Key stage 1

 Did you know?

 Dental health is improving in Northern Ireland.
-By the time they leave primary school, around half of our children have twice the average level of tooth decay,. down from three quarters 10 years ago.
+By the time they leave primary school, around half of our children have tooth decay, down from three quarters ten years ago.
 But this is still too many!